 The shofar-blower recites two blessings, and then blows a set sequence of three kinds of blasts: 1) Tekiah—an uninterrupted blast lasting for several seconds.
 2) Shevarim—three medium-length blasts.
 3) Teruah—a minimum of nine very short blasts.

 Do it right, and you end up with thirty such blasts on the shofar.
 That’s the minimum requirement.
 In the synagogue, we blow a total of one hundred blasts, with the additional blasts distributed over the course of the prayers that follow the Torah reading.

 Cast Away Your Sins - Tashlich

-If one is unable to perform this ceremony on Rosh Hashanah, one may do so until the last day of Sukkot (this year, October 7, 2012).
+If the first day of Rosh Hashanah falls on Shabbat, Tashlich is done on the second day of Rosh Hashanah.
+If one is unable to perform this ceremony on Rosh Hashanah, one may do so until the last day of Sukkot (this year, September 25, 2013).

 Click here to find a Tashlich service near you.

 Text of Tashlich (Hebrew)

 Text of Tashlich (English)